acmis1/dear-friend-project/README.md

 - Follow the on-screen instructions to explore the app's features.

 ## Contributing
-This project is maintained by the following team members:
+The following team members maintain this project:
 - Cao Tran Gia An
 - Dinh Le Hong Tin
 - Nguyen Dai Thanh